Course descriptions, syllabus, and course hours policy

-Resources and relevant policies to assist instructors in the development of course schedules, syllabus, and travel arrangements are organized by the MBA Academic Director and the Academic Operations and Planning team.
-These individuals are familiar with UC Davis policies to ensure compliance and standards.
+Resources and relevant policies to assist instructors in the development of course schedules, syllabus, and instruction are organized by the Academic Director for each program, Academic Operations & Planning team and Project & Instructional Resources team.
+These individuals are familiar with UC Davis policies to ensure compliance and standards to instruction.

 A syllabus is a brief description of the format of the class.
 It should list the course title, professor, time and date of class, professor’s office hours and office location, required textbooks or textpak information.
 It may also include a description of what may be covered in the class, a day-to-day assignment schedule, examination and grading procedures.
 Recommended procedures regarding syllabus information can be found on the Student Judicial Affairs web site.
-All syllabi will be posted on the RaPs as well as on Canvas.
+All syllabi will be posted on the RaPs and linked to your Canvas course site.

 Following recommendations from the GSM Ad Hoc Ethics Committee, your syllabus should also refer appropriately to:

 1) The UC standards of conduct for students